ambiesoft/SceneExplorer/README.md

 From the folder pane, choose a folder to view its thumbnails.
 Clicking **[All]** shows all thumbnails and **[Missing]** shows thumbnails which original video files are missing.

 ### Adding Tags
 Tags provide a useful way to group related videos together and tell what a video is about.
 Tags also make it easier to find your content.
-Tags are similar to, but more specific than, directories.
+Tags are similar to but more specific than, directories.
 The use of tags is completely optional.

 You can create a new tag from **[Tag]->[Add New Tag...]** and it will be shown on Tag pane.
 If you select Tag,  tagged videoes will be shown.

 ## Files and Directories
 There are 3 types of path SceneExplorer uses.
 ### Database directory
 The image files of thumbnails are stored under DatabaseDirectory/thumbs/ and its information is stored in database DatabaseDirectory/db.sqlite3.
-DatabaseDirectory can be configured by Preference Option or by commandline option "-d".
+DatabaseDirectory can be configured by Preference Option or by command-line option "-d".
 Default location is *C:\Users\<Username>\AppData\Local\Ambiesoft\SceneExplorer*.

 ### Preference file
-This saves Application configurations modified by a user through Option Dialogs.
+This file stores app configurations modified by a user through Option Dialogs.
 You can change the location by using FolderConfig.exe".
 Default location is *C:\Users\<Username>\AppData\Roaming\Ambiesoft\SceneExplorer\SceneExplorer.ini*.

 ### Document file
 This file holds Folders which user assigns.
 If you supply filename in command-line, the file will open.
 Default location is *C:\Users\<Username>\Documents\SceneExplorer\default.scexd*.